 24. Realize that you don’t need to see everything

 Life will go on if you don’t see the animatronic T-Rex at Wall Drug as you go through South Dakota to see Mount Rushmore.
-A lot of people feel like they have to see everything when they travel – and sure, if that’s your jam, go for it!
+Many people feel like they have to see everything when they travel – and if that’s your jam, go for it!

-But for a lot of people, slow travel is a much more enjoyable way to experience a new place.
-When you slow down and allow yourself to really savor your surroundings, you’re more likely to remember the little details that make a place special.
+But for many people, slow travel is a much more enjoyable way to experience a new place.
+When you slow down and allow yourself to savor your surroundings, you’re more likely to remember the little details that make a place special.

 25. Enjoy yourself and Leave Work At Home!

 The point of taking a trip is that you eliminate the distractions of your regular life.
-To that extent, maybe you should just leave the computer at home.
-Frequent business travelers might have trouble with this because they so consistently are able to work in any location but you need that delineation between work and pleasure.
+To that extent, maybe you should leave the computer at home.
+Frequent business travelers might have trouble with this because they can consistently work in any location, but you need that delineation between work and pleasure.

 E-mails can wait, especially if they are work e-mails.
 Social networking can be fun when you share pictures of your trip, but those pictures are also an advertisement to predators that you’re not home!

-Most importantly of all, leave your work computer, correspondence, phones, and whatever else you have at work so you can enjoy your time away.
-Working on vacation… that’s still working, even if you are drinking martinis on a beach at sunset while speaking with your boss.
+Most importantly, leave your work computer, correspondence, phones, and whatever else you have at work so you can enjoy your time away.
+Working on vacation is still working, even if you drink martinis on a beach at sunset while speaking with your boss.

 See Related: How to Get Discount Disney World Tickets